solana-developers/professional-education/EVENT-PLANNING.md

 ​ Costs will be equipment, event space, catering, and merch, see below.

-#### Have secured date, venue
+#### Have secured date, venue, and equipment

 The venue needs to be quiet (ie not in the middle of a loud event like a Hacker House)

 Confirm seating arrangements:

 - Desks and chairs facing the instructor
+- Projectors or equivalents
-  1 x 90-inch monitor/TVs (one closer to back) as projector equivalents.
+  - Multiple 90-inch monitor/TVs (one closer to back) as projector equivalents.
   - Actual projectors are generally preferable to monitors as the text size is larger.

+Ideal but not essential: the presenter has two laptops - one for Keynote, the other for their own use during class.
+Eg, while the students code from a display, the instructor can look up documentation in answer to specific student requests.

 #### Luma page up